NAS Symptom Recovery

 My QNAP has solid red HDD lights but no status LED or beep.
 What happened?

 This pattern usually indicates a motherboard failure where the CPU cannot communicate with the storage controller.
-On Intel Atom C2000-era models (TS-251, TS-451, TS-651), this is LPC clock degradation from erratum AVR54, the same defect that causes Synology BLOD.
+On Intel Celeron J1800/J1900-era models (TS-251, TS-451, TS-651), this is LPC clock degradation from Bay Trail erratum VLI89, the same class of defect as the Atom C2000 AVR54 bug that causes Synology BLOD.
 Celeron-based TS-453B/453Be models suffer a related but distinct erratum (APL47).
 The drives are intact; the NAS chassis has failed.
-Early warning signs include boot times increasing to 13 minutes (versus the normal 5) and system temperature reading 0 degrees.
+Early warning signs include the unit failing to complete POST and the system temperature reading 0 degrees.

 Can I put my QNAP drives into a new NAS to recover data?